 Conclusion: Which One Should You Keep An Eye On?

 Both heart rate and blood pressure are important to keep under control.
 And the best way to do so is to stay in shape and get regular exercise.
 Even moderate exercise for 30 minutes a day has significant benefits.
 In addition, if you have a sedentary job or lifestyle, get up, stretch and walk around frequently.
+Also, avoiding certain foods during your high blood pressure range will helps you to maintain your health.
 It’s no secret that physical activity can prolong your life and keep your heart and body healthy.

 This post is brought to you by Octagos Health.
 We provide remote event monitoring software solutions for cardiac patients and providers.
 For a demonstration or any questions, give us a call today at (281) 769-8733.